-The accounting-related internal control system is designed to guarantee timely, uniform, and correct recording of all business processes and transactions, while ensuring that well-founded statements about the company's current business situation can be made at all times.
+The accounting-related internal control system is designed to quarantee timely, uniform, and correct recording of all business processes and transactions, while ensuring that well-founded statements about the company's current business situation can be made at all times.

-The measures and rules include, amongst others, the separation of functions, the dual control principle, rules governing authorized signatories, only joint signatory powers for authorizing payments, which are restricted to a small number of persons, as well as system-supported checks by SAP, the IT software in use.
+The measures and rules include, amongst others, the separation of functions, the dual control principle, rules governing authorized signatories, only joint signatory powers for authorizing payments, system-supported checks by SAP, the IT software in use.